Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 │   └── node_modules/
 ├── database/
 │   └── note-keeper.db
-├── img/
-├── openapi.yaml
-├── NoteKeeper.md
-└── README.md
 ```

-### What Each File and Folder Is For
+### Purpose

 - **backend/** — Contains all backend (server-side) code.

   - **server.js** — The main Node.js/Express server.
 Implements all REST API endpoints, database initialization, and file upload logic.
   - **package.json** — Lists backend dependencies (Express, sqlite3, multer, etc.) and scripts to run the server.
   - **uploads/** — Stores all images uploaded by users.
 Files are saved here by the backend and served as static files.
   - **node_modules/** — Installed backend dependencies (auto-generated).

 - **frontend/** — Contains all frontend (client-side) code.

   - **src/** — Main source code for the React app.
     - **components/** — All React UI components.
 Each file implements a part of the user interface and its logic:
       - **App.js** — The main application component.
 Handles routing, global state, and high-level logic.
       - **PostForm.js** — Form for adding/editing notes.
 Handles form state and submission.
       - **PostList.js** — Displays a list of notes.
 Handles rendering, filtering, and user actions (edit/delete).
       - **PostItem.js** — Renders a single note, including its images and actions.
       - **CategoryForm.js** — Form for adding a new category.
       - **CategoryManager.js** — UI for editing and deleting categories.
       - **DatabasePage.js** — UI for viewing/editing the database tables directly from the browser.
     - **services/** — API service classes for communicating with the backend:
       - **PostService.js** — Handles all API requests related to notes and images (CRUD, image upload, etc.).
       - **CategoryService.js** — Handles all API requests related to categories (CRUD).
     - **models/** — Data model classes:
       - **Category.js** — Defines the Category class used throughout the frontend.
     - **App.css, index.js, index.css** — Styling and entry points for the React app.
   - **public/** — Static files served by the frontend (HTML, icons, manifest, etc.).
   - **package.json** — Lists frontend dependencies (React, Bootstrap, etc.) and scripts to run the app.
   - **node_modules/** — Installed frontend dependencies (auto-generated).

 - **database/**

   - **note-keeper.db** — The SQLite database file.
 Stores all notes, categories, and images.

 - **img/** — Contains screenshots and diagrams used in the documentation.
 - **openapi.yaml** — The OpenAPI (Swagger) specification describing all backend API endpoints, request/response formats, and data models.